nh-server/switch-guide/docs/extras/updating.md

 1. Make sure your sysMMC is up to date.
 If your sysMMC is not up-to-date, update it through the System Settings.
 2. Inject `TegraExplorer.bin` using TegraRCMGUI (Like you would with Hekate).
-3. Using the volume and power buttons, select `Tools` and then `Dump Firmware`.
+3. Using the volume and power buttons, select `Tools`, then `Dump Firmware` and for the format type choose `Daybreak`.
 4. Wait about 1-2 minutes for the tool to dump your firmware.
 5. When the tool finishes, press any volume button.
-6. Select `Exit` and then `Reboot to Hekate`.
+6. Select `Exit` and then `Reboot to Atmosphere`.

-### Updating your emuMMC with ChoiDujourNX
+### Updating your emuMMC with Daybreak

 1. In Hekate go to `Launch -> Atmosphere FSS0 Emu`.
-2. Once booted, hold `R` while launching a game to boot into the homebrew launcher.
+2. Once booted, hold `R` while launching a game to boot into the homebrew menu.
-3. Navigate to the `system updates` folder where you should see ChoiDujourNX, launch it.
+3. Find Daybreak in the homebrew menu and launch it.
-4. Once in ChoiDujourNX, navigate to `tegraexplorer/Firmware/<latest firmware number>`.
-In that folder you should see a large number of `.nca` files.
+4. Tap on `Install` and navigate to `tegraexplorer/Firmware/<latest firmware number>`.
-5. Tap on `Choose` in the bottom right hand corner of the screen.
-6. When given the option, select your firmware that you have just dumped.
-If it is available, choose the update with `(Exfat)`.
-7. Tap `Select firmware` in the bottom right hand corner of the screen.
-8. Tap `Start installation`.
+5. Tap on `Continue` and then `Preserve settings`.
+6. If it is available choose `Install (FAT32 + exFAT)`, otherwise `Install (FAT32)` and then `Continue`.
-9. Wait until ChoiDujourNX completes installing the dumped firmware.
+7. Wait until Daybreak completes installing the dumped firmware.
-10. Once it completes, it will ask you if it can reboot.
+8. Once it completes, it will ask if you want to reboot.
 Tap `Reboot`.
-11. Once rebooted, launch into emuMMC and verify your system works.
-You can verify your system has been properly updated in `Settings -> System` on your emuMMC.
+9. Once rebooted, launch into emuMMC and verify your system works.
+You can verify your system has been properly updated in `Settings -> System`.